roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-03 ****** bydawn1958© Keith was so enthralled with what was happening and never listened to a word.
+Keith was so enthralled with what was happening and never listened to a word.
 "It's okay, honey.
 Do it for me... for me.
 You know how much I've wanted to watch you," he said and kissed Lori hard.

  Lori felt a million fingers on her burning flesh and then her legs were pushed apart.
 She desperately broke the heated kiss and tilted her head back so she could see her boyfriend's face.
 "No, honey no, don't let her touch me... not down there," she moaned.